UiharuKazari2008/SOS-Keychip/README.md

 15. Keychip is locked and placed in a offline state

 ## Updates in Firmware 2.0
+* (2.3) Supports multiple games on the same hardware key
-* Keychip operations are split with Level 0 and Level 1
+* (2.0) Keychip operations are split with Level 0 and Level 1
-* Level 1 operations use CMAK cycling key encryption and every message has a new key attached and must be used for the next command
+* (2.0) Level 1 operations use CMAK cycling key encryption and every message has a new key attached and must be used for the next command
-* Level 1 keys can be reset using a update operation if the keychip client must be temporarily paused
+* (2.0) Level 1 keys can be reset using a update operation if the keychip client must be temporarily paused

 ## Setup
 0. Download the latest executables (and VHD Images if this is your first time)